cronvel/terminal-kit/documentation.md

 * name `string` the name of the subtype of event
 * data `Object` provide some data depending on the event's subtype

-The 'terminal' event is emited for terminal generic information.
+The 'terminal' event is emitted for terminal generic information.

 The argument 'name' can be:

-* CURSOR_LOCATION: it is emited in response of a requestCursorLocation(), data contains 'x' & 'y', the coordinate of the cursor.
+* CURSOR_LOCATION: it is emitted in response of a requestCursorLocation(), data contains 'x' & 'y', the coordinate of the cursor.

 * SCREEN_RESIZE: **DEPRECATED!
 Will be removed in the next non-patch version!
 Use the 'resize' event instead!**
-  Currently it is emited when a terminal resizing is detected, most of time node.js will be notified of screen resizing, and so this event will be emited, data contains 'width' & 'height', the size of the screen in characters
+  Currently it is emitted when a terminal resizing is detected, most of time node.js will be notified of screen resizing, and so this event will be emitted, data contains 'width' & 'height', the size of the screen in characters

-* SCREEN_SIZE: **rarely useful** it is emited in response of a requestScreenSize(), data contains 'width' & 'height', the size of the screen in characters, and 'resized' (true/false) if the size has changed without node.js being notified
+* SCREEN_SIZE: **rarely useful** it is emitted in response of a requestScreenSize(), data contains 'width' & 'height', the size of the screen in characters, and 'resized' (true/false) if the size has changed without node.js being notified

-* FOCUS_IN: it is emited if the terminal gains focus (if supported by your terminal)
+* FOCUS_IN: it is emitted if the terminal gains focus (if supported by your terminal)

-* FOCUS_OUT: it is emited if the terminal loses focus (if supported by your terminal)
+* FOCUS_OUT: it is emitted if the terminal loses focus (if supported by your terminal)